danjulio/gCore/Arduino/readme.md

 1. SD, SD_MMC (built-in)
 2. TFT_eSPI for gCore
-3. TJpg_Decoder (available in the Arduino library manager or found [here](https://github.com/Bodmer/TJpg_Decoder)).
+3. TJpg_Decoder (available in the Arduino library manager or found [here](https://github.com/Bodmer/TJpg_Decoder) - see note below).

 There are two example video files in the ```supporting/mjpeg_files``` directory in this repository.
 These should be copied to a Micro-SD card and that card inserted before running the sketch.
 The ```bbb10fps.mjp``` file is a transcoded version of the cute [Big Buck Bunny](https://peach.blender.org/) released under the Creative Commons license.
 Encoded for 10 FPS, it plays back slightly fast at around 13.5 FPS.
 The ```pexels.mjp``` file was transcoded from a video found at [pexels.com](https://www.pexels.com/videos/) originally created by Uzunov Rostislav.
 It plays back at around 10 FPS.

+When entering a filename to play using the serial monitor, be sure to include the "/" prefix (e.g. ```/bbb10fps.mjp```.

+Note: Install version 0.0.3 of TJpg\_Decoder if you have ESP32 version 1.X.X installed.
+Install version 1.0.2 of TJpg\_Decoder if you have ESP32 version 2.X.X installed.
+This is because Bodmer made changes to the TJpg\_Decoder library that make version 1.0.2 incompatible with version 1.X ESP32 board support packages (see [here](https://github.com/Bodmer/TJpg_Decoder/issues/30)).

 #### sd_benchmark
 A port of the [ESP32\_SD_Benchmark](https://github.com/moononournation/ESP32_SD_Benchmark) program to gCore.
 This test writes and reads a 4MB file to the Micro-SD Card using different block sizes for each communication method (SPI bus, 1-bit data mode, 4-bit data mode).
-I found that I couldn't easily switch between communication methods so the test power-cycles gCore between the tests run with each method using the RTC/Alarm capability.
+I found that I couldn't easily switch between communication methods so the test power-cycles gCore between the tests run with each method using the RTC/Alarm capability and storing the test type in NVRAM.
 Output is displayed via serial in the Arduino monitor (115200 baud).
 Be sure to open the monitor before downloading and running.
+There is nothing displayed on the LCD for this sketch.

 Uses the following libraries.